quantixed/imagej-macros/README.md

 #### Optional: add ROIs and zooms

 Sometimes, we like to add a ROI and a zoomed version of this ROI to various panels in the montage.
-To do this open your montage and select *Lab Code>Figure Maker>ROI Zoom*
+To do this open your montage and select *LabCode>Figure Maker>ROI Zoom*

 ![fm014](img/screenshot14.jpg)